 - Task Order No. 5 Museum Floodwall Preliminary Design draft design memo was submitted to City for review (Distributed in January 2017 Type A Board Meeting).
-City comments were provided to the consultant in April 2017. - The consultant submitted the final report for Task Order No. 5 in April 2017. - The design contract scope and fee was based on the report and negotiations are on going.
+City comments were provided to the consultant in April 2017. - The consultant submitted the final report for Task Order No. 5 in April 2017.

+• The design contract scope and fee was based on the report; negotiations are complete (see Item 6 for all future updates).